 If you have a large dining room, take advantage of the extra space by placing a large piece of furniture, like a buffet, against a wall.
 Create a vignette on the surface and hang or lean a canvas or a mirror at the back.

-For a dramatic focal point, frame a large window with floor to ceiling draperies.
+For a dramatic and elegant focal point, frame a large window with ceiling to floor draperies.

 For a small dining room, hang a mirror where it'll reflect light from a chandelier or window.
-This will bounce light around, making the room feel more spacious.
+This will bring added depth into the room, making it feel more spacious.

 Dining room furniture placement